openbmc/openbmc/poky/documentation/ref-manual/ref-variables.rst

       .. note::

-         The bias provided by
-         DEFAULT_PREFERENCE
-         is weak and is overridden by
-         BBFILE_PRIORITY
-         if that variable is different between two layers that contain different versions of the same recipe.
+         The bias provided by ``DEFAULT_PREFERENCE`` is weak and is overridden by :term:`BBFILE_PRIORITY` if that variable is different between two layers that contain different versions of the same recipe.

    :term:`DEFAULTTUNE`
       The default CPU and Application Binary Interface (ABI) tunings (i.e.